Best Portable Air Conditioner UK 2026: Tested & Compared

 • A poorly sealed vent kills your efficiency.
 Hot air leaks in, and the negative pressure problem gets worse.

-• The exhaust hose itself radiates heat back into the room — keep it as short and straight as possible.
+• The exhaust hose itself radiates heat back into the room, so keep it as short and straight as possible.

 • Never vent into another room.
 You're just moving the heat, not removing it.